-A stipend shall be provided to the PDP Coordinator for carrying out their duties during the summer.
+A stipend equal to 66 hours at the applicable non-contractual, non-teaching hourly rate shall be provided to the PDP Coordinator for carrying out their duties during the summer.
 The PDP Coordinator stipend, equal to 99 hours at the applicable non-contractual rate (3.0 non-contractual non-teaching LHE), will be in lieu of teaching one class in the summer session.